 How do we use our haskap berries

 At Mt.
 Hope Farms, we use our berries in fruit spreads, smoothies, mixed in yogurt, ice cream or fresh from the vine.
 In Canada, where haskap is more widely grown, the berry is also used in wines, syrups, salad dressings, in dried smoothie powders, and even, beauty products.
 They are amazingly versatile and we can’t wait to establish a larger crop to begin experimenting!

-In 2018, we were honored to win a Good Food Award for our Aronia-Haskap Fruit Spread.
+In 2018 and 2020, we were honored to win a Good Food Award for our Aronia-Haskap Fruit Spread.
 It is not unusual for us to sell out within a day of listing the spreads on our online shop!
 We are one of the first growers of haskap berries in the Pacific Northwest.
 Our plants are from specialty breeders in Oregon and Saskatchewan, Canada.
 We have several haskap varieties, otherwise the flowers cannot pollinate.
 At least two varieties of haskap, planted in close range, are necessary for successful pollination.
 Our ripe haskap berries - ready to pick varieties - have been selected as best fits for our soil type, climate and yield potential.
 We are picky in choosing which types to plant on our farm.
 It has taken a lot of trial and error over the last few years, to insure we get the most berries possible.
 As farmers, we choose crops which can help improve our land and that will respond well to our biological farming methods (we’ll have to explain more about these methods in another blog down the road.)

 Mason Bees and Pollinators